 We awarded grants to 77 groups to help them celebrate the week and below you can see a small selection of their activities.

 Veronica Carver applied for a grant to help Blueprint 22 with ‘Vegging Out’ – a project aimed at young people aged 16-25 to help them learn how to cook their favourite dishes without using meat.
-The young people involved went vegetarian for the whole week and filmed a series of cookery video demonstrations that were shared on social media.
-The young people who took part enjoyed showing off their cookery schools and five even remained vegetarian after the week!
+The project was so successful that the young people involved went vegetarian for the whole week, five remained veggie after and Blueprint 22 decided to become a completely vegetarian organisation.
+Those taking part in the grant event filmed a series of cookery video demonstrations that were shared on social media and the young people who took part enjoyed showing off their kitchen skills.

 Osman Yavas held an event for staff and volunteers at charity FareShare’s headquarters in London.
 Titled “Nice to Meat You”, FareShare staff cooked meals for volunteers and got them to rate the ‘meat’ dishes without telling them they were actually vegetarian!